 The Jamaica virtual machine provides a set of commands that permit the execution of Java applications by loading a set of class files and executing the code.
 The command jamaicavm launches the standard Jamaica virtual machine.
-Its variants jamaicavm_slim, jamaicavmp and jamaicavmdi provide special features like debug support.
+Its variants jamaicavm_slim, jamaicavmp and jamaicavmdi provide special features like e.g. Java debugging support.

-13.1 jamaicavm - the Standard Virtual Machine
+12.1 jamaicavm - the Standard Virtual Machine